-- 1. Morning Drop-off is at the main school entrance on Grimes Street. - 2.
+- 1. Morning Drop-off is at the main school entrance on Grimes Street (west side). - 2.
 Afternoon Pick-Up: - a.
-For grades K-3 is at the school's main entrance on Grimes Street (west side). - b.
-For grades 4-8 is at the gym entrance on Leon Street (east side). - c.
+Kindergarten through 3rd grade pick-up is at the school's main entrance on Grimes Street (west side). - b.
+4th grade through 8th grade pick-up is at the gym entrance on Leon Street (east side). - c.
 Families of multiple children will be picked up at the youngest child's pick-up location. - 3.
 Afternoon Pick-Up Car Lines: - a.
-For grades K-3 will form a northbound line on Grimes street. - b.
-For grades 4-8 will form a southbound line on Leon street. - c.
+Kindergarten through 3rd grade pick-up lines will form a northbound line on Grimes street. - b.
+4th grade through 8th grade pick-up lines will form a southbound line on Leon street. - c.
 Please keep Brenham street clear during afternoon pick-up. - 4.
 Parents may park and meet students in the front entry.